Did you know the US Consumer Product Safety Commission says window coverings with cords are 1 of the top 5 hazards in your home?

 • Install your blinds according to the instructions, using all safety options: cord tension devices (Continuous Cord Loop), cord cleats, etc.

-• With corded blinds, you can use a cord cleat to secure the lift cords or cut them shorter (be sure the blind is fully lowered when you do this) so that they are not as accessible to children.
+• With corded blinds, you can use a cord cleat to secure the lift cords or cut them shorter so that they are less accessible to children (be sure the blind is fully lowered and the cord is at its shortest when you do this).

-Most of all, teach your children to safely use all your window coverings.
-Make sure to position cribs and play pens so that the blinds’ cords are not reachable (even when/if they climb).
+• Make sure to position cribs and play pens so that the blinds' cords are not reachable (even when/if they climb), and move any furniture that would allow cords to be accessible if a child were to climb up.